Siege of Osaka

-The siege of Osaka (大坂の役, Ōsaka no Eki) was a series of battles undertaken by the Japanese Tokugawa shogunate against the Toyotomi clan, and ending in that clan's destruction.
+The siege of Osaka (大坂の役, Ōsaka no Eki) was a series of battles undertaken by the Japanese Tokugawa shogunate against the Toyotomi clan, ending in that clan's destruction.
 Divided into two stages, the winter campaign and the summer campaign, it lasted from 1614 to 1615.
 The siege put an end to the last major armed opposition to the establishment of the Tokugawa shogunate.
 The end of the conflict is sometimes called the Genna Armistice (元和偃武, Genna Enbu), because the era name was changed from Keichō to Genna immediately following the siege.

 Background

 When Toyotomi Hideyoshi died in 1598, Japan came to be governed by the Council of Five Elders, among whom Tokugawa Ieyasu possessed the most authority.
 After defeating Ishida Mitsunari in the Battle of Sekigahara in 1600, Ieyasu essentially seized control of Japan for himself and abolished the council.
 In 1603, the Tokugawa shogunate was established with its capital at Edo.
 Hideyoshi's son Toyotomi Hideyori and his mother Yodo-dono were allowed to stay at Osaka Castle, a fortress that had served as Hideyoshi's residence.
 Hideyori remained confined to the castle for several years.
 In addition, as a mechanism of control, it was agreed that in the year 1603 he would marry the daughter of Tokugawa Hidetada, Senhime, who was related to both clans.
 Ieyasu sought to establish a powerful and stable regime under the rule of his own clan.
 Only the Toyotomi clan, led by Hideyori under the influence of Yodo-dono, remained an obstacle to that goal.

 In 1611, Hideyori finally left Osaka, meeting with Ieyasu for two hours at Nijō Castle.
-Ieyasu was surprised by Hideyori's behavior, contrary to popular belief that the boy was just "useless".
+Ieyasu was surprised by Hideyori's behavior, which ran contrary to popular belief that the boy was just "useless".
 This belief had been spread by Katagiri Katsumoto, Hideyori's personal guardian assigned by Ieyasu since 1599, and who had the intention of dissuading any aggression against the heir.
 In 1614, the Toyotomi clan rebuilt Osaka Castle.
 At the same time, the head of the clan sponsored the rebuilding of Hōkō-ji (Great Buddha of Kyoto) in Kyoto.
 These temple renovations included the casting of a great bronze bell, with inscriptions that read "May the nation be at peace" (国家安康, kokka ankō), and "May the lord and [his] vassals be prosperous and cheerful" (君臣豊楽, kunshin hōraku).
 The shogunate interpreted "kokka ankō" (国家安康) as shattering Ieyasu's name (家康) to curse him, and also interpreted "kunshin hōraku" (君臣豊楽) to mean "Toyotomi's force (豊臣) will rise again," which meant treachery against the shogunate.
 Tensions began to grow between the Tokugawa and the Toyotomi clans and only increased when Toyotomi began to gather a force of rōnin and enemies of the shogunate in Osaka.
 Ieyasu, despite having passed the title of shōgun to his son in 1605, nevertheless maintained significant influence.